Tutorial: Run a tracking policy

 Wait for zero_torque_controller to come active.

-rl_policy_controller expects the arms in a sane starting pose.
+rl_policy_controller expects the arms in a sane starting pose, so put

 cd humanoid_control_ws